Decarceration in the United States: Prison population changes

-Activism
+In May 2020, the Prison Policy Initiative reported that dozens of counties had purposely decreased their jail populations to reduce the spread of COVID-19 among inmates, guards and their families.
+They lowered their jail populations so that inmates, who normally lived in close quarters, some of them sharing cells and double-bunking, could practice social distancing.
+County law enforcement released inmates nearing the end of their sentences on misdemeanor charges; inmates held on low-level and non-violent offenses; people over 60; pregnant women; inmates with health conditions; people held for technical violations of probation and parole.
+Examples of non-violent jail population reductions included: Hennepin County, Minnesota: 44%; Denver, Colorado: 41%; LA County, California: 30%; Maricopa County, Arizona: 30%; Mulltnomah County, Oregon: 30%; Anderson County, Tennessee, and Franklin County, Ohio: more than 30%; Philadelphia, Pennsylvania: 17%; Washington, D.C.: 21.8%.

+Data published by the Prison Policy Initiative in early 2022 showed that state prison populations had fallen, but suggested this was due to fewer people being sent to prison, rather than more prisoners being released.
+Nationwide, prisons released 10% fewer people in 2020 than in 2019, despite the pandemic.
+The drop in prison admissions was a mostly unintended consequence of delays within the court system.
+The data also showed that despite policy changes early in the pandemic that engendered a decrease in jail populations, as of December 2021, jail populations were increasing, and in some cases were higher than before March 2020.

-San Francisco district attorney Chesa Boudin
+Activism by San Francisco district attorney Chesa Boudin

 San Francisco District Attorney Chesa Boudin, son of imprisoned Weather Underground member David Gilbert, said he reduced his city's jail population by 40% during the COVID-19 outbreak.
 Boudin told Forbes magazine (March 2020), "We can move to quickly and safely reduce the jail population so that jails are only holding people who are presenting an active threat of violence to the community."
 During the COVID-19 pandemic, Boudin joined 30 other prosecutors, including Rachel Rollins, Suffolk County, Massachusetts; Larry Krasner, Philadelphia, Pennsylvania; and Joe Gonzales, Bexar County, Texas, in calling on local officials to "stop admitting people to jail absent a serious risk to the physical safety of the community."